ryman1/keeweb-wiki/FAQ.md

 Q: Is there an iOS app?
 A: Yes and no, please see different options described on [this page](iOS).

-Q: Does it support YubiKey?
+Q: Does it support 2FA (two-factor, second factor authentication)?
-A: Yes, you will find more info [here](YubiKey).
+A: Yes, you can set up 2FA on your cloud storage and additionally you can protect your file with a YubiKey ([more info](YubiKey)).

 ## Security
 Q: Does it send my data anywhere?